nondejus/AwesomeUnityCommunity/README.md

 * [UnityPSDLayoutTool](https://github.com/GlitchEnzo/UnityPSDLayoutTool) - A tool used to import a Photoshop Documents (.psd files) into the Unity Game Engine.
 * [Psd2UnityImporter](https://github.com/SubjectNerd-Unity/Psd2UnityImporter) - An advanced PSD importer tool for Unity.
 * [GSLS Optimizer](https://github.com/aras-p/glsl-optimizer) - GLSL optimizer based on Mesa's GLSL compiler.
 Used in Unity for mobile shader optimization. (#SHADERS)
+* [Memory Profiler](https://bitbucket.org/Unity-Technologies/memoryprofiler) - Unity 5.3a4 has a new very lowlevel memory profiler API.
+It can tell you which objects got blamed for how much C++ memory allocations.
+* [Support for Unity Memory Profiler](https://github.com/robertoardila/support-unity-memoryprofiler "") - Extension for the existing Unity memory profiler project.

 ## :electric_plug: Plugins <a name="plugins"></a>